pathwaycom/llm-app/templates/multimodal_rag/README.md

 - Knowledge graphs: Leverage relationships between entities to improve understanding.
 - Hybrid indexing: Combine different indexing strategies for optimal retrieval.
 - Adaptive reranking: Iteratively enlarge the context for optimal accuracy, see [our example](../adaptive_rag/README.md).
-Stay tuned for future examples exploring these advanced techniques with Pathway!
+Stay tuned for future examples exploring these advanced techniques with Pathway Live Data Framework!

 RAG applications are most effective when tailored to your specific use case.
 Here's how you can customize yours: